Yoga for Menopause Symptoms

 The Synergy of Yoga and Ayurveda for Menopause

 Yoga and Ayurveda belong together: Ayurveda shows what’s off; yoga offers the tools—movement, breath, and rest—to steady it.
-Used together, they’re a simple, powerful way to ease menopause.
-Even 10–15 minutes of a short, hormone-supporting flow can help you feel more grounded day to day.
+Used together, they offer a supportive way to help you navigate menopause at your own pace.
+Even 10–15 minutes of a short, hormone-supporting flow may help you feel more grounded day to day.
 We break it down in our yoga for stress relief guide.

 Evidence snapshot: A large randomized trial found yoga did not reduce hot-flash frequency or bother but did improve insomnia symptoms.
 Source.

-• Calms your system: Gentle movement lowers stress and softens anxiety.
+• Calms your system: Gentle movement may help lower stress and soften anxiety.

-• Backs hormonal changes: Regular practice helps your body adjust.
+• Backs hormonal changes: Regular practice may help your body adapt.

 • Personal to you: Dosha guidance keeps the plan targeted.